boertel/blog/_posts/2015-06-07-safe-at-home.md

 ---
 layout: post
-title: Delay annoying login screen on Mac OS
+title: Don't ask for my password when I am at home
 permalink: safe-at-home
 tags: bash wifi script
 ---

 I've been thinking of this idea many times, but tonight is the night where I make my idea concrete.
-What is annoying me is that: *I don't want to enter my password every time my computer goes to sleep when **I'm at home***.
+What is annoying me is that:

+*I don't want to enter my password every time my computer goes to sleep when **I'm at home***.

 I've set up  "Require password 15 minutes after sleep or screen saver begins" in the "Security & Privacy" settings just to be safe when I'm not around my computer.